BSc (Hons) Calcutta U; MSc Jadavpur U; PhD Jadavpur U

 Sangeeta has been involved in teaching international strategy and alliance units at the Discipline of International Business, University of Sydney, both at the undergraduate and postgraduate levels since 2007.
 She draws on her international experience, practical insights, and analytical rigour to enrich her teaching in international business.

-Sangeeta R, Ray PK and Kumar V 2016 Forthcoming 'Catch-Up of Latecomer Firms from Emerging Economies - the Role of Learning', 58th Annual Meeting of the Academy of International Business AIB 2016, New Orleans, United States, 30th June 2016
+Sangeeta R, Ray PK and Kumar V 2016 'Catch-Up of Latecomer Firms from Emerging Economies - the Role of Learning', 58th Annual Meeting of the Academy of International Business AIB 2016, New Orleans, United States, 30th June 2016